Exiled Uighur group condemns Italy's detention of its general secretary

 Isa, a former Xinjiang student activist, says he condemns all terrorism.

-Reporting by Michael Martina, Philip Wen, and Ben Blanchard in Beijing; Additional reporting by Crispian Balmer in ROME; Editing by Clarence Fernandez
+Reporting by Michael Martina, Philip Wen and Ben Blanchard in Beijing; Additional reporting by Crispian Balmer and Antonella Cinelli in ROME; editing by Mark Heinrich; Editing by Clarence Fernandez